aeternity/tutorials/deploy-with-init-params.md

 ## Tutorial Overview

-This tutorial will walk you through the deployment of smart contracts with init parameters throug the use of forgae.
+This tutorial will walk you through the deployment of smart contracts with init parameters through the use of forgae.

 ## Prerequisites